cloudknit-io/cloudknit/knitter/README.md

 ## Bootstrap zLifecycle

 To bootstrap zLifecycle in a given environment (e.g. demo, dev-a, dev-b):
-1. Add the zlifecycle GitHub service account SSH key pair to `zlifecycle-provisioner/k8s-addons/argo-workflow` in files named `zlifecycle` and `zlifecycle.pub`.
+1. Download the zlifecycle GitHub service account SSH key pair (from LastPass) to `zlifecycle-provisioner/k8s-addons/argo-workflow` folder on your machine and name the files `zlifecycle` and `zlifecycle.pub`.
+If you already have those files locally no need to do it again unless the key pair changed.
 2. Create a `tfvars` file for your environment in `zlifecycle-provisioner/k8s-addons/tfvars` based on the example file.
 Non `.example` files will be git ignored.
 Add required values, such as the ArgoCD slack token.
 3. Run following script and following instructions with the following note: